 Equity, Diversity, and Inclusion Audit

 In the fall of 2020, Fringe began an Equity, Diversity, and Inclusion audit with Sedina Fiati and Candice Frederick (Where You Are Consulting).

-The Equity, Diversity, and Inclusion Audit for the Toronto Fringe will culminate in a series of recommendations which will be incorporated into the operating plan for the Fringe.
+The Equity, Diversity, and Inclusion Audit for the Toronto Fringe has resulted in a series of recommendations, which will be incorporated into the operating plan for the Fringe.
 The audit and action items will ensure the Fringe is better equipped to address issues of racism and oppression.
 As Fringe's current strategic plan (2019-2021) is about to expire, it is an ideal moment to infuse EDI principles into all aspects of the Fringe’s operations.